Issue

 Solution

-Your type parameter for K
+Your type parameter for K:

 K extends string = Exclude<keyof V, symbol | number>

-can be any string, but by default is a string key of V
+Means that K can be any string, but by default is a string key of V. I think probably you just want:

 K extends Exclude<keyof V, symbol | number>